Clarence Jefferson Hall Jr., Ph.D.

 Prior to joining the faculty at Queensborough, Hall taught a variety of undergraduate and graduate courses in History, Writing, and Journalism at Binghamton University, Stony Brook University, and New Jersey Institute of Technology.
 At Queensborough, he teaches both halves of the U.S. History survey course (HIST 127 and 128), Recent American Civilization (HIST 239), History of New York State (HIST 135), and Environmental History of North America (HIST 240).

 Hall's research focuses on the intersectional histories of environment, race, and incarceration in the U.S. His first book, A Prison in the Woods: Environment and Incarceration in New York's North Country, was published in 2020 by the University of Massachusetts Press Series on the Environmental History of the Northeast.
 His work has also been published in The Encyclopedia of American Environmental History, Adirondack Peeks, New York Archives Magazine, Process (published by the Organization of American Historians), Edge Effects (published by the University of Wisconsin-Madison), Environment and HistoryThe History Teacher, and New York History.
-He has also presented his research in a variety of forums, including conferences hosted by the Organization of American Historians, American Society for Environmental History, and New York Historical Association, as well as invited lectures and colloquia across New York State.
+He has also presented his research in a variety of forums, including conferences hosted by the Organization of American Historians, American Society for Environmental History, and New York Historical Association, as well as invited lectures and colloquia across New York State and beyond.
 Hall's work has also been featured in a variety of news media outlets, including The New York Times, National Public Radio, CNN, MSNBC, and elsewhere.

 Publications: